 We arrived at the marina and got ourselves settled in just in time to help Mike and his wife arrive.
 Melanie made a delicious dinner for us and our new friend Tim, who had helped us to get our reservations set up.
 Then a quick walk to the grocery store for supplies and a well needed stop at the local ice cream store.
 We collapsed into bed and slept hard, seems like we do that every day while traveling.
 Due to a bad weather forecast, we decided to make our stay 2 days long to recoup, fix Mikes engine issue and avoid the bad weather.
 It turned out that a quick blast of water down the radiator hose cleared a huge chunk of weeds that was clogging the water intake, hence the overheating issue.
 Its always wonderful to have a cheap fix like that!

 It was good that we spent two days at Algonac.
 The wind howled and storms blew through the areas that we would have been motoring through so we dodged a bullet.
 Next morning we were on the road by 8:30 and made making the slow slog up the river.
 The current in the St Clair River was much stronger beyond Algonac as it was a single wide river instead of three tributaries.
 At times our speed dropped to less than 2 miles per hour.
-It was cloudy the wind was blowing right in our faces so we were unable to use the sails to help us at all.
+It was cloudy and the wind was blowing right in our faces so we were unable to use the sails to help us at all.
 Beautiful homes lined both sides of the river for miles.
 The odd tanker came flying by us downriver and as the day wore on the skies cleared and the sun finally peeped out.
-We started off the morning with Melanie heavily dressed wearing two jackets as the wind was very cold.
+We started off the morning with Melanie heavily dressed – wearing two jackets – as the wind was very cold.
 I however was cozy and warm below as the engine heats the living area of the boat.
 Around 4:30 we pulled into Port Huron yacht club, tied up without mishap and then Melanie cooked dinner for us.
 We finished off the day by taking a walk around the immediate downtown area and wouldn’t you know it – we found a great ice cream shop to “sample”; the Michigan Pothole flavor is rapidly becoming my favorite fix for my extreme chocolate lover palate.
-A quick shower and then off to bed.
+After that we took a quick shower and then off to bed for an early start.

 The wind woke me up in the morning.
 Howling through the rigging and making a low moaning sound indicating at least 20 mph winds.
 We watched a club member preparing for a sail and I was sure that the boat was a familiar design; one I had seen in South Africa as a child.
 I asked the skipper as they passed us by.
 “Its a 30 Square Meter” he said.
 I was right!
 Sleek fast boats, they caught my eye as they would sail gracefully by.